-Learn and understand all the basic high school level grammar including sentence structure and formation, punctuation and usage.
+- Learn the Basic Grammar Rules: Learn and understand all the basic high school level grammar including sentence structure and formation, punctuation and usage.
 When attempting a question under the section, always follow the rules and not what you think “sounds right.”

-Practice reading the passages and sentences completely.
+- Get into the habit of reading ‘Thoroughly’: Practice reading the passages and sentences completely.
 The questions in this section are based on the passages, therefore, it is important that you get into the habit of reading thoroughly.

-Acquaint yourself with the kind of questions asked by taking an ACT practice test.
+- Practice With Official ACT Tests: Acquaint yourself with the kind of questions asked by taking an ACT practice test.
 This will help you understand the style of the questions better so you aren’t in for any surprises on the exam day.

-Practice questions regularly and analyze each of your answers very carefully.
+- Review and Analyse Your Answers Carefully: Practice questions regularly and analyze each of your answers very carefully.
 Most sample papers will provide an answer key with the questions.
 Make sure you analyse every incorrect answer to understand where you are lagging.

-Attempting 75 questions under 45 minutes means you have around 30 seconds to answer each question.
+- Time Yourself Before the Exam: Attempting 75 questions under 45 minutes means you have around 30 seconds to answer each question.
 Make sure while you sit down to practice, you always have a stopwatch by your side.

-English section can be one of the highest scoring sections for students.
+- Do Not Rush Through Or Take This Section Lightly: The English section can be one of the highest scoring sections for students.
 Therefore, do not rush through its preparation.
 Revise important concepts and practice.
 Remember high scores in this section can impact your overall average score.

-The Math Section contains 60 questions that need to be answered within 60 minutes.
+The ACT Math Section contains 60 questions that need to be answered within 60 minutes.
 These questions are asked in a multiple-choice question format and each question has 5 options.

 The math section of the ACT tests the mathematical skills of students.
 These skills are typically of the high school level and include all major categories such as Algebra, Geometry, probability, statistics, etc.